 TGba Editor: Change the paragraphs below of this subclause as follows:

-The Frame Body field is a variable-length field that contains information specific to specific individual WUR frame types.
-The Frame Body field is not present within CL WUR frames and is present in VL WUR frames.
+The Frame Body field is a variable-length field that contains information specific to individual WUR frame types.
+The Frame Body field is not present when the Length Present subfield of the Frame Control field is 0 (i.e., within ML WUR frames and is present when the Length Present subfield of the Frame Control field is 1 (i.e., within VL WUR frames).(#M1, Ed)

-AUTHOR’S TECHNICAL NOTE FOR AA2 CHANGE:
+AUTHOR’S TECHNICAL NOTE FOR AA2 CHANGE (REMOVES 3 TBDs):

 The change below is based on a SP that was ran in 11/18/0094r1 which had a result of 13Y/6N/15A.
 Based on feedback from the members additional considerations were added in 11/420r0 to address the concern that TX airtime for these frames may be too long.
 The additional consideration is that we already have a motion that limits the WUR PPPU “IEEE 802.11ba shall define an upper limit on the time duration of a WUR PPDU, to a TBD value that is less than the L-SIG LENGTH field”.
 As such, having this length of Frame Body is within our requirements since the aPPDUMaxTime (provided by L-SIG LENGTH field) is 5.484ms and the maximum WUR PPDU is 2.968 ms for the lowest rate (62.5Kbps) and longest Frame Body field (16 octets), i.e., a little bit longer than half the aPPDUMaxTime (Note: If we were to chose 8 octet FB then the WUR PPDUMaxTime would be 1.944 ms, however it would require 3.9ms (2xWURPPDU) to transmit the same information as 16 Octet Frame Body WUR PPDU).

-The length of the Frame Body field is in units of TBD octets and is equal to TBD x (L + 1), where L is the value of the Length subfield in the Frame Control field.
-The maximum length of the Frame Body field is 8 or 16 octets (TBD).
+The length of the Frame Body field is in units of octets and is equal to 2 x (L + 1), where L is the value of the Length subfield in the Frame Control field.
+The minimum length and the maximum length of the frame body are 2 octets and 16 octets, respectively.(#AA2)

 Frame Check Sequence (FCS) field